XULRunner42/marty-nerdland/articles/haiku.markdown

 under the stewardship of Oracle where it was last reported to build OK nearly 9 months ago in the comments on the [scgtrp blog][] that I found by Googling.

-<del>PS. we are on Node v0.10.8 now, in FreeBSD land.</del>

-PPS.
+PS.
 I learned of [lebuzz][] which is a blog covering the latest BUZZ about BeOS and Haiku Multimedia.
 Looks interesting.

-PPPS.
+PPS.
 I found [this ticket][] that shows Haiku folks care enough to document bugs on platforms that care enough to share unit tests with developers.
 There are some Haiku developers investigating KVM, Virtio, QXL, Spice, and Xen support as well as memory ballooning.

 [thread from 2011]: http://www.freelists.org/post/haiku-development/RFC-GSOC-2011-VirtualBox-guest-additions-added-to-official-optional-packages
 [gcc4 builds]: http://haiku-files.org/unsupported-builds/x86-gcc4/